qundus/js.qform/README.md

 fired everytime data changes, used in case of complex data values need to be extracted from field element and the basic html.element.value attribute isn't accurate enough. some processors run when events like onfocus and onblur fire, this gives the chance to modify field state like required, disabled..etc, according to specific needs or logic.

+> be carefull here, if you set any values within this function it will rerun again so make sure you have solid if statments/conditions to avoid infinite loops/maximum stacks.

 `onRender` </br>
 fired when html element is requesting render attributes, you can use this to attach any html attributes during runtime.

+> I chose to remove store mutations from here and keep the data handling within the previous onChange method/s, if you have solid reason why you need it here please open an issue on github.

 ### Conditions
 `hidden` </br>